alessandro-gentilini/knuth-interview-2006/README.md

 research, and he spoke very highly of Marshall Hall.

 Bose, at the
-time, was doing his famous work about disproving Euler’s conjecture about Latin Squares; it’s an interesting subject, a several hundred year old problem, where people hadn’t been able to construct patterns that are, that are useful in many parts of statistics and combinatorics and Euler and this greatest mathematician of all time, probably, or at least in everybody’s Top Ten, in the 1700s, had conjectured that there was no solution to this problem, and three or four people had even proved that he was right, but there were mistakes in the proof, and so finally, my professor, my Professor Bose and two of his co-workers found that Euler was wrong, and that there were really patterns of that kind.
-And so Bose got me interested in research, because I was at the Computer Center, and he had a computing problem that he couldn’t solve, and he put me to work on Latin Squares of order 12, and I came back the next morning with five mutually orthogonal Latin Squares of order 12, and this excited him very much, and that was my third technical paper, I guess, was this paper with
+time, was doing his famous work about disproving Euler's conjecture about Latin Squares; it's an interesting subject, a several hundred year old problem, where people hadn't been able to construct patterns that are, that are useful in many parts of statistics and combinatorics and Euler and this greatest mathematician of all time, probably, or at least in everybody's Top Ten, in the 1700s, had conjectured that there was no solution to this problem, and three or four people had even proved that he was right, but there were mistakes in the proof, and so finally, my professor, my Professor Bose and two of his co-workers found that Euler was wrong, and that there were really patterns of that kind.
+And so Bose got me interested in research, because I was at the Computer Center, and he had a computing problem that he couldn't solve, and he put me to work on Latin Squares of order 12, and I came back the next morning with five mutually orthogonal Latin Squares of order 12, and this excited him very much, and that was my third technical paper, I guess, was this paper with